openvinotoolkit/open_model_zoo/demos/python_demos/audio_classification_demo/README.md

 # Audio Classification Python\* Demo

-This Readme describes Audio Classification demo application that uses audio classification models.
+Demo application for audio classification algorithm.

 ## How It Works